AI

 "There will likely be a strong encouragement, if not demand, in this new executive order, to not engage in what some conservatives refer to as 'woke AI' efforts," Thierer said, "but now the question is, how does that translate into executive agency guidance that essentially flips the script from where Biden's been on the issue."

-Some conservatives, including state leaders, are already pushing to change rules around speech-related algorithms, with cases from Texas and Florida even reaching the Supreme Court.
+Some conservatives, including state leaders, are already pushing to change rules around speech-related algorithms, with cases from Texas and Florida reaching the Supreme Court.
 Those cases related to state laws that aim to regulate how social media platforms moderate content on their sites, essentially dictating how algorithms should handle certain types of speech.

 This year, a study published in peer-reviewed journal PLOS One found that the large language models (LLMs) powering GenAI models like OpenAI’s ChatGPT, Google’s Gemini and Anthropic’s Claude chatbots generally produce responses that lean toward left-of-center political views.

 Why does that matter?
-Well, Trump might prioritize legislation focusing on transparency in model fine-tuning and training, Shimmin noted.
+Well, Trump might prioritize legislation focusing on free speech and transparency in model fine-tuning and training, Shimmin noted.
 “You might find some legislation that would require model makers to prove that the way that they are pretraining and fine tuning and aligning their models are not leaning toward a specific bias,” he said.

 Who's in charge?